The Pat McAfee Show: Controversies

-Brett Favre Lawsuit
+Brett Favre lawsuit

 In February 2023, Brett Favre sued Pat McAfee after McAfee called Favre a "thief" who was "stealing from poor people in Mississippi" on the show.
 McAfee made the comments after Favre was accused of taking money from Mississippi's Temporary Assistance for Needy Families funds to enrich himself.
 The lawsuit was later withdrawn.

 Move to ESPN

 Following the announcement that the show would move to ESPN in 2023, some fans accused McAfee of being a "sellout".

 Controversies related to appearances by Aaron Rodgers

-In 2021, the show was criticized for allowing frequent guest Aaron Rodgers to spread vaccine misinformation while complaining about the NFL's COVID-19-related policies.
+In 2021, the show was criticized by commentators for allowing frequent guest Aaron Rodgers to question the effectiveness of the COVID-19 vaccine and the NFL's COVID-19-related policies.

-Rodgers appeared on the January 2, 2024 edition, on which he discussed plans to release the client list of financier and convicted sex offender Jeffrey Epstein.
-Rodgers stated that "if that list comes out, I will definitely be popping some sort of bottle" because "a lot of people including [late night talk show host] Jimmy Kimmel are hoping it doesn't come out."
-Kimmel responded to the clip of this statement surfacing by threatening to sue Rodgers over it on X (formerly known as Twitter), where he said:
+Rodgers appeared on the January 2, 2024, edition of the show, on which he discussed plans to release the Epstein files.
+Rodgers stated that "if that list comes out, I will definitely be popping some sort of bottle...a lot of people including Jimmy Kimmel are hoping it doesn't come out."
+Kimmel denied any connection to Epstein and threatened to sue Rodgers over his accusations.
+An ESPN spokesperson declined to comment on Rodgers' role in the episode.

-Dear Aasshole: for the record, I've not met, flown with, visited, or had any contact whatsoever with Epstein, nor will you find my name on any "list" other than the clearly-phony nonsense that soft-brained wackos like yourself can’t seem to distinguish from reality.
-Your reckless words put my family in danger.
-Keep it up and we will debate the facts further in court.

-An ESPN spokesperson declined to comment on Rodgers' role in that episode.
 McAfee, however, issued a public apology to Kimmel the following day, stating that Rodgers was "just trying to talk shit".